UniformCSS/docs/docs/customization/utilities-settings.md

 ## How it works

 Properties in Uniform CSS are constructed using a template data structure.
-By passing in your settings to the `utility` map, you can override the default data set for esch property.
+By passing in your settings to the `utilities` map, you can override the default data set for esch property.
 Each property has a set number of settings available and if a certain setting is not specified in your configuration, Uniform will fall back to the default setting value instead.

 ```scss
 // main.scss